paladin-t/b8/docs/manual.md

 	* `h`: height of a frame/layer

 * `RGBA(r, g, b, a = 255)`: returns a color value with RGBA components, each component is an integer ranged from 0 to 255
+* `UNPACK(col, r, g, b [, a])`: unpacks a color value with RGBA components, and assigns all result values to following variables
+	* `col`: for input, color value
+	* `r`: for output, the red component
+	* `g`: for output, the green component
+	* `b`: for output, the blue component
+	* `a`: for output, the alpha component

-These functions are used to manipulate a sprite:
+These functions are used to manipulate the states of a sprite:

 * `PLAY(spr, b = -1, e = -1, loop = TRUE, init = FALSE)`: plays a range of frames of a sprite
 	* `spr`: sprite object